Get

 Final Thoughts

 Finally, some health issues can cause your Dobie to lose weight.
-If you feel that your pup has any of the symptoms listed, or you’re just worried about him being so skinny, make an appointment with your vet.
+If you feel that your pup has any of the signs listed, or you’re just worried about them being so skinny, make an appointment with your vet.
 It’ll help your pet and give you peace of mind at the same time.

 Featured Image Credit: Kateryna Orlova, Shutterstock